SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

    ignored.
 Changing the target value of the latter would switch control from one module to the other, toggling the control_active parameter of both modules.

+command ``"control_off"``:

+   A command to turn off active control.
+This command is needed for turning off control, when there is no controlled module, e.g. when there is no heater module for a temperature loop, or when the heater module is not a Writable.

+   In a more general way, ``"control_off"`` puts the module into an 'enenergy saving state', switching off active heating and cooling for a temperature loop or in case of a motor switching current off.

+   Setting the target of a module always turns on active control.
+It is explicitly allowed for a module to have a ``"control_off"`` command when a controlled module is available (i.e. a module with a ``"controlled_by"`` parameter with the name of the controlling module).

 Limits and Offset
 ~~~~~~~~~~~~~~~~~